 La Jolla resident Marcia Bookstein has been with the San Diego Symphony Orchestra since 1977.
 Ms. Bookstein also performs in the San Diego Opera Orchestra and has performed on a number of recordings.
-A mother of two kids and two dogs (the dogs are still at home), she enjoys bringing her music to school classrooms.
+She is the proud mother of two adult children and one-half of a therapy team with a fairly magnificent dog named Lady Bird, and she enjoys bringing her music to school classrooms.
 She has played in several chamber ensembles, including an Orchestra-based group called the Silvergate Ensemble.

 GETTING TO KNOW MARCIA BOOKSTEIN…